Fired man leaving office

 Contact Our Law Firm

-Meet with a Wrongful Termination Lawyer
+To Meet with Our Wrongful Termination Lawyer

 With more than three decades in the field, clients can trust him to investigate every piece of evidence and pursue every avenue of legal recourse to obtain compensation if they have been unjustly terminated.

+Reach out to our Allen labor attorney's office to get started.
 Contact us online to ask a question or request a consultation.
 You can also reach us in the Dallas area by phone:

 Dan A. Atkerson